mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 **Manage properties**

-Here, you can add or remove available properties from your Seismic Content, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.
+Here, you can view available properties from your Seismic Content, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.
 Properties that are selected by default are listed below.

 |Source property|Label|Description|Schema|
 |---|---|---|---|